wilkeraziz/grasp/README.md

 In principle, sampling methods can deal with models whose independence assumptions are weaker than what is feasible by standard dynamic programming.

-`Grasp` is meant to help lower the implementation burned in applications such as monolingual constituency parsing, synchronous parsing, context-free models of reordering for machine translation, and machine translation decoding.
+`Grasp` is meant to help lower the implementation burden in applications such as monolingual constituency parsing, synchronous parsing, context-free models of reordering for machine translation, and machine translation decoding.

 # Build